amashuroff/understanding-weird-parts-js/js-browser.md

 ---

+### Primitive values

+- Strings - used for text
+- Numbers - used for math calculations
+- Undefined - used for unintentionally missing values
+- Null - used for intentionally missing values
+- BigInt - used for math calculations with big numbers
+- Booleans - used for logical operations
+- Symbols - used to hide implementation details

+### Objects and functions

+- Objects - used to group related data and code
+- Functions - used to refer to code

 ### Parameters and Arguments

 - Parameters are variables listed as a part of the function definition. f (a, b) {}